hubmapconsortium/documentation/scripts/metaBuilder/README.md

    - JSON files: `metaJSON/`
    - Markdown files: `toMD/`

-   On Generation, prior files are moved to `old/` subdirectories within each folder.
+   After Generation, processed files are moved to `old/` subdirectories within each folder.
 (This folder's included in .gitignore)

 ## Script Descriptions